 - Do not push out requests to users when they have not consented.

 - Make it clear that sharing their opinion is optional.

 - That the data will never be used for any other purpose than improvement

 5) Give an Anonymous Option

-Customers become anxious when asked to share their personal info.
-This means fewer responses so less data.
+Clients and staff become anxious when asked to share their personal info.
+This means fewer customer responses so less data.
 The solution is to enable actionable feedback with an anonymous option.
 You will get more responses and still have the data to take action without necessarily contacting users.

 6) Feedback Any Which Way

 Always allow your customer to feel in control of their feedback.
 Give them the agency to fulfill your request on their terms with any type of feedback.
 Specifically this means: